IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The OAuth2.1 specification does not indicate the structure of the access token.
 Actors conforming to the JSON Web Token Option shall support access tokens formatted as signed JWT Tokens.

-JWT token shall be signed as specified in JSON Web Signature [RFC7515].
-If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) shall be used as described in [RFC7515, Section 7.1].
+If the JWT token is signed, it must be done in accordance with JSON Web Signature [RFC7515]; in particular, the JWS Compact Serialization (base64 encoded, with single signature or MACed) shall be used as described in [RFC7515, Section 7.1].

 Any actor may support the JWE (unsigned but encrypted) alternative of the JWT token.